bikramd62-lgtm/comparative-urban-resistome/README.md

 ## Data and privacy note

-Raw sequencing reads are not included in this repository due to file size and privacy considerations.
-The repository contains scripts, metadata, processed matrices, and derived outputs required to inspect and reproduce the downstream analysis.
+Raw sequencing reads are not included in this repository due to file size, licensing, and privacy considerations for metagenomic sequencing data.
+The repository also does not include raw FASTQ files, human-depleted read files, SAM/BAM alignment files, Bowtie2 index files, downloaded database files, or large intermediate outputs.

 ## Software requirements